DamienTicer/Senior-Capstone-Project/README.md

 This will:
 ✅ Initialize the database automatically (if needed)
 ✅ Start the backend server at `http://localhost:3000`
-✅ Open the frontend website in your browser
+✅ Open the frontend website in your browser with dynamic product slider

 ---